Eileen Gray: Later life

 Renewed interest in Gray's work began in 1967 when historian Joseph Rykwert published an essay about her in the Italian design magazine Domus.
 After the publishing of the article many "students began to ring at her door" as eager to learn from the now famous designer.

 At a Paris auction of 1972, Yves Saint Laurent bought Le Destin and revived interest in Gray's career.

 The first retrospective exhibition of her work, titled Eileen Gray: Pioneer of Design, was held in London in 1972.
 A Dublin exhibition followed the next year.
 At the Dublin exhibit, the 95 year-old Gray was given an honorary fellowship by the Royal Institute of the Architects of Ireland.

 In 1973 Gray signed a contract to reproduce the Bibendum chair and many of her pieces for the first time, with Aram Designs Ltd, London.
 They remain in production.

-Eileen Gray died on Halloween 1976.
+Eileen Gray died on the 31st of October, 1976.
 She is buried in the Père Lachaise cemetery in Paris, but because her family omitted to pay the licence fee her grave is not identifiable.

 Personal life

-Gray was bisexual.
-She mixed in the lesbian circles of the time, being associated with Romaine Brooks, Loie Fuller, Marie-Louise Damien (a singer with the stage name Damia), and Natalie Barney.
+Gray may have been bisexual.
+She was involved with contemporary lesbian circles, associating with Romaine Brooks, Loie Fuller, Marie-Louise Damien (a singer with the stage name Damia), and Natalie Barney.

-Gray's intermittent relationship with Marie-Louise Damien ended in 1938, after which they never saw each other again, although both lived into their nineties in the same city.
+Gray was in an intermittent relationship with Marie-Louise Damien.
+Their relationship ended in 1938, after which they never saw each other again, despite both simultaneously living in Paris into their nineties.

-Gray also had for some time an intermittent relationship with Jean Badovici, the Romanian architect and writer.
+Gray was also in a relationship with Jean Badovici, the Romanian architect and writer, for some time.
 He had written about her design work in 1924 and encouraged her interest in architecture.
 Their romantic involvement ended in 1932.

 Having never lived in Ireland during her adult life, in her old age she reportedly stated, "I am without roots, but if I have any, they are in Ireland".